vEnhance/web.evanchen.cc/input/filesys.md

 The first word is almost always a verb, and everything that comes after it is an argument.
-This could be the name of a file as in our example, or it could be some other flag or parameter
+This could be the name of a file as in our example, or it could be some other flag or parameter.
 This is one reason we avoid spaces in filenames, because it mucks all these commands up, requiring quotes.